FAQ - Application Processing at TMDSAS

 - Academic work at foreign colleges, universities, or preparatory schools shall be excluded from the calculation.
 In such cases, the grade-point average and credit shall be evaluated and computed as determined by the graduate or professional school to which the student is applying.

-TMDSAS calculates multiple GPA's for an applicant - overall GPA, overall science GPA, overall undergraduate GPA,undergraduate science GPA, undergraduate non-science GPA, overall graduate GPA, graduate science GPA and graduate non-science GPA.
+TMDSAS calculates multiple GPA's for an applicant - overall GPA, overall BCPM GPA, overall undergraduate GPA,undergraduate BCPM GPA, undergraduate non-BCPM GPA, overall graduate GPA, graduate BCPM GPA and graduate non-BCPM GPA.

-The undergraduate science GPA includes all undergraduate level science course work.
-Included in the science GPA are prerequisite course work (excluding English) and any of the following courses:
+The undergraduate BCPM GPA includes all undergraduate level biology, chemistry, physics and math course work.
+Included in the BCPM GPA are courses which satisfy the prerequisite course work (excluding English).

 How will I know that my application has been sent to the schools?